kadracoon/mobile-android/README.md

-# mobile-android
+# Kadracoon Mobile (Android)
-Android client for Kadracoon.
-Movie guessing game for mobile users.
+Mobile Android app for playing Kadracoon on the go.